Looking for things to do in Homer, Alaska?

 - Please book your tours online.
 For same day booking, we require a 2-hour minimum before the tour time.

 - We work hard to provide a quality experience, so please plan on spending at least two and a half hours with us.
 The walk distance itself is not long, but you’ll be outside much of the time.
-After the walk, we’ll visit the gallery, gather for cookies and drinks.
+After the walk, we’ll visit the gallery and our home where we’ll gather for refreshments.

 - Your group may not be the only guests; we take up to twelve guests per tour.